Intellectual Property Policy

 - Copyright <year of file creation> The XYZ Authors.

-- Copyright <year of file creation> Contributors to the XYZ project.
+- Copyright <year of file creation> Contributors to the XYZ Project.

 Updating the year after the file is created is unnecessary.